docksal/sandbox-server/gcp-deployment-manager/README.md

 - `DOCKSAL_HOST_IP` - the external IP of the sandbox server obtained in the previous steps (`<external-ip>`).
 - `DOCKSAL_HOST_SSH_KEY` - copy it from the output of `cat ~/.ssh/docksal-sandbox | base64`

+    **Note**: they key is a single line.
+If using Cloud Shell, it may break it into multiple lines.
+If that is the case, you will have yo manually fix the string to be one line.

 - `DOCKSAL_HOST_USER` - `build-agent`
 - `REMOTE_BUILD_BASE` - `/home/build-agent/builds`